Almost a year ago we ‘discovered’ the Buffalo River

 creek.
 This fall needs a

-good rain to get it going, Bear Creek is known to be ‘usually dry’ evidently
+good rain to get it going, Bear Creek is known to be ‘dry’ evidently

 much of the flow goes underground.
 It’s another half mile to the BRT/ORT Trailhead at Kyle’s Landing,

-along the way we cross the creek twice more, the last crossing right
+along the way we cross the creek a few more times, the last crossing right

 bluffs on the way down to Bear Creek